dg76/IMAPTransfer/README.md

 ### Moving emails

 If you want to move all emails instead, just set `move: true` in the file above.
-Then the emails on the source server will be deleted after they have been moved.
+Then the emails on the source server will be deleted after they have been copied.

 ### Forwarding emails